Mithun0017/Calculator-Gallery/README.md

 # 🧮 Calculator Gallery

-A professional collection of web-based calculator apps—ranging from basic to scientific to themed variants—built with clean HTML, CSS, and vanilla JavaScript.
+A professional collection of web-based calculator apps—ranging from basic to scientific to themed variants—built.

 ---